-Financials aside, a remarriage of aging parents can have other wide sweeping effects.
+Financials aside, a remarriage of aging parents can have other effects.

 Seeing an aging parent remarry can be a difficult thing for a child to accept.
 Especially if their parents enjoyed a long and happy marriage before the death of a spouse or a divorce.

-However, consider it from the elderly parent’s point of view, and they may feel like this their last chance at happiness.
+However, consider it from the elderly parent’s point of view.
+They may feel like this is their last chance at happiness.

 Altered Family Traditions

 The remarriage of aging parents will result in additional family members, and most likely, a change in some family traditions.
 Family holidays may have to be altered to include the interests and family members from both sides.
 This could mean some substantial adjustments and compromise from everyone involved.